 (c) destroy, cut into, deface or in any way damage any fire lookout tower or fire lookout tree or any equipment contained in, or attached to, such a tower or tree,

-in a State forest or timber reserve, unless authorized to do so by the CEO or a forest officer.
+in a State forest or timber reserve, unless authorised to do so by the CEO or a forest officer.

 Penalty: $2 000.